-What is a Postal Service Mail Carrier?
+What Do Postal Service Mail Carrier Do?

-Career Description Sort mail for delivery.
+Job Description: Sort mail for delivery.
 Deliver mail on established route by vehicle or on foot.

-Postal Service Mail Carrier Responsibilities
+List of Postal Service Mail Carrier Job Duties

 - Answer customers’ questions about postal services and regulations.